 If you know that your dog is allergic to some ingredients in the dog shampoo, you need to take your time picking out a shampoo for your pet.
 Dog allergy testing can help you figure out what is the exact ingredient that causes a reaction in your dog.

-For allergies like dog ticks allergy, several precautions can be taken to prevent the allergic reaction from occurring.
+For allergies like dog ticks allergy or dog flea allergy, several precautions can be taken to prevent the allergic reaction from occurring.
 For shampoo allergies, it’s a bit more complicated - because your dog needs to take a bath from time to time, there is no way around it.